Leo Echegaray

-Leo Pilo Echegaray (11 July 1960 – 5 February 1999) was the first Filipino to be executed after its reinstatement in the Philippines in 1993, some 23 years after the last judicial execution was carried out.
-His death sparked national debate over the legality and morality of capital punishment, which was later suspended on 15 April 2006.
+Leo Pilo Echegaray (11 July 1960 – 5 February 1999) was the first Filipino to be executed since 1976 after the Philippines reinstated the death penalty in 1993.
+The Free Legal Assistance Group or FLAG lawyer Attorney Te worked to stay his execution due to controversies behind the reinstatement of the death penalty.
+His death sparked national debate over the legality and morality of capital punishment, which was suspended in March 2000 and abolished in 2006.